 Meghan is a junior at Pitt and joined the lab fall of 2017.
-Together with Kavya and Madelyn, Meghan is studying the role that transition metals may play in fertilization and early embryonic development in Xenopus laevis.
+Together with Kavya, Meghan is studying the role that transition metals may play in fertilization and early embryonic development in Xenopus laevis.

 Kavya is a junior at Pitt and joined the lab spring of 2018.
-Together with Meghan and Madelyn, Kavya is examining the role of extracellular ions in Xenopus laevis fertilization and early embryonic development.
+Together with Meghan, Kavya is examining the role of extracellular ions in Xenopus laevis fertilization and early embryonic development.
 Kavya is currently funded by an HHMI summer research fellowship.